 Supplementary materials (such as short videos, ppt files or pdf files) intended to accompany poster presentation may also be submitted by the same deadline: materials received will be made available to all conference delegates by means of a user-friendly augmented reality app.

-In addition to displaying a poster, authors are invited to produce a short video explaining their ideas and work.
+In addition to displaying a poster, authors who would like to discuss in details the nature and impact of their research/project, illustrated on the printed poster, may produce a short video explaining their ideas and work.

-Video posters will feature on YouTube channel, and will be pushed out through our social media channels and website.
+Those videos will be featured on a dedicated YouTube channel and will be pushed out through our social media channels and website.